The Greedy Doctor Problem

 This first approach appears silly after setting up all the mathematical apparatus, but I include it since I got this suggestion from one or two people: Why don't we just pay the doctor when they diagnose something?

 In their defense, this is a very reasonable approach when we model the doctor as at least partially human.
-However, when we model the doctor as truly greedy11, we observe a very familiar failure mode.
+However, when we model the doctor as truly greedy, we observe a very familiar failure mode.
 If you pay the doctor for every time they diagnose a disease, they will diagnose you with everything and take the money - and the treatment will not actually be good for you.
-I think this would a bit like the following scenario12:
+I think this would a bit like the following scenario: